Massachusetts Heroin Laws

 Heroin and other illicit narcotic drugs are illegal under federal and all state laws, although many states now offer drug diversion programs to help drug abusers get treatment in lieu of prison.
 Massachusetts heroin laws state that possession of the powerful opiate is a felony punishable by 2 years in prison and/or a $2,000 fine.
 Subsequent offenses call for 5-16 years behind bars.

-The main provisions of Massachusetts' heroin laws are listed in the chart below.
+The main provisions of Massachusetts' heroin laws are listed in the chart below and more in-depth information follows.
 See FindLaw's Drug Charges section for related articles and resources.

 |Code Section||Ch.
 94c §1, et seq.|

 |Possession||2 yrs. and/or $2000; Subsequent offense: 2.5-5 yrs. and/or $5000; Greater than 14 grams is trafficking|

 |Sale||2-10 yrs. and/or $1000 to $10,000; Subsequent offense: 5-15 yrs. and/or $2500 to $25,000; 3rd offense: not less than 40 yrs.; Sale to minors or near school property: stricter penalties|